adhocmaster/everest/tools/vmcreate_k8s/README.md

    will create kubernetes cluster with 5 nodes.
 The master and slaves will have 5 CPUs and Master with 8 GB and slave with 16 GB memory each.
 In addition to that, it will jump start all everest related artifacts.
    if you want to delete or initialize ONLY everest project, use '-i':
    ```% ./kube.sh -d -i ```
-   it will uninstall istio, everest and everest related artifacts, leave the k8s cluster intact
+   it will uninstall everest and everest related artifacts, leave the k8s cluster intact
     ```% ./kube.sh -i ```
-   it will install istio, everest and everest related artifacts, without installing kubernetes
+   it will install everest and everest related artifacts, without installing kubernetes
     ```% ./kube.sh -k ```
-   it will install kubernetes cluster only
+   it will install kubernetes cluster + istio only